Cubeir/Vanilla-RTX-Tuner/README.md

 # Vanilla-RTX-Tuner

-All-in-one app to tune various aspects of Vanilla RTX to your preferences, automatically update the tracing packages & launch Minecraft RTX with ease, and more!
+All-in-one app to tune various aspects of Vanilla RTX to your preferences, automatically update Vanilla RTX ray tracing packages, launch Minecraft with RTX, and more...

 ⚠️ [Vanilla RTX +1.21.150 Only](https://github.com/Cubeir/Vanilla-RTX)